frianasoa/Zotero-Styles-JP/README.md

 I created these styles because I want to stick with Zotero.
 However, if you are in need for more control with multilingual citations and bibliography, please consider checking Juris-m (https://juris-m.github.io/).

 ## Africa Educational Research Journal
 In this folder, you will find the (unofficial) styles for the Africa Educational Research Journal, a journal of the Japan Society for Africa Educational Research.
-I have only set the bibliography and citation for book, book chapter, and journal article. \
+I have only set the bibliography and citation for book, book chapter, and journal article following the note to contributors.
+I have aditionally added style for web page. \
 Source: https://www.japan-society-for-africa-educational-research.org/app/download/8289809356/AERJ12.pdf \
 Page 139-140

 ## Journal of International Development Studies
 In this folder, you will find the (unofficial) styles for the Journal of International Development Studies.
-I have only set the bibliography and citation for book, book chapter, and journal article. \
+I have only set the bibliography and citation for book, book chapter, journal article, and web page. \
 Source (en): https://drive.google.com/file/d/1VAu6cAs5beGPgYpwNwfOXISZgXEaOKnL/view \
 Source (ja): https://drive.google.com/file/d/1M0SKuOO7Bi_vsBWZ98cW99kGKXXwst-Y/view (pp. 195-197)